 Robert B. Dundas

-Associate Professor of Vocal Studies | Director of the School of Music
+Associate Professor of Vocal Studies | Director of the FIU Opera Theater

 A native of Keene, NH, Prof. Dundas completed his graduate studies in Voice and Opera at the University of Iowa.
 Following his studies, he worked briefly as an assistant stage director under Nathaniel Merrill at the Metropolitan Opera before embarking on a career as a tenor soloist in Europe.
-He held full-time engagements in Annaberg, Flensburg, Freiberg and Saarbruecken in Germany and made guest appearances at theaters in Denmark, the Czech Republic and Switzerland.
-His more than 30 opera roles include Almaviva, Tamino, Don Ottavio, Nemorino, Don Jose, and the Duke of Mantua as well as numerous operetta roles.
+He held full-time engagements in Annaberg, Flensburg, Freiberg, and Saarbruecken in Germany and made guest appearances at theaters in Germany, Denmark, the Czech Republic and Switzerland.
+His more than 40 opera roles include Almaviva, Tamino, Don Ottavio, Nemorino, Don Jose, and the Duke of Mantua as well as numerous operetta roles.
 Since his return to the United States, he has appeared with the Cape Cod Opera Company, the Lafayette Opera and, more recently, with the Florida Grand Opera, singing the Emperor in Puccini’s Turandot and Pete Peterson in Britten’s Paul Bunyan.